Submission Preparation Checklist

-- This submission has not been previously published nor is it before another journal for consideration.
+- PRIOR PUBLICATION This submission has not been previously published nor is it before another journal for consideration.

-- All authors have consented to the publication of this submission in the Australasian Journal of Plastic Surgery and have been correctly cited and acknowledged.
+- CONSENT TO PUBLICATION All authors have consented to the publication of this submission in the Australasian Journal of Plastic Surgery and have been correctly cited and acknowledged.

-- All authors who are not a member of ASPS or NZAPS have provided evidence of their qualifications to the corresponding author and these have been emailed to firstname.lastname@example.org
+- PROOF OF QUALIFICATIONS Authors who are not members of ASPS/NZAPS have provided evidence of their qualifications to the corresponding author and these have been emailed to email@example.com

-- All authors have completed a conflict of interest form.
+- CONFLICT OF INTEREST All authors have completed a conflict of interest form.
 The conflict of interest form can be found here.

 - PATIENT CONSENT All patient consent forms have been completed.
 The consent form can be found here.

 - This submissions is in Microsoft Word file format (.doc, .docx)

 - This submission includes a separate title page as set out in AJOPS author guidelines

 - Figures relating to this submission are supplied as separate files with the figure number in the file name

 - Tables are presented on a separate page at the end of the manuscript.

 - The references follow the Vancouver style as outlined in the AJOPS author guidelines